 - To purify samples, i.e., for the purification process.

 - To keep a check on the performance of other separation processes.

-Being a semi quantitative technique, TLC is used more for rapid qualitative measurements than for quantitative purposes.
-But due its rapidity of results, easy handling and inexpensive procedure, it finds its application as one of the most widely used chromatography techniques.
+Being a semi-quantitative technique, TLC is used more for rapid qualitative measurements than for quantitative purposes.
+But due to its rapidity of results, easy handling, and inexpensive procedure, it finds its application as one of the most widely used chromatography techniques.